d-rideout/MeleeWizard/doc/HouseRules.md

 ## Hand-To-Hand (HTH) Combat:
+I find the description of the HTH rules confusing, and the original and Advanced rules appear to differ somewhat.
+The original rules seem to regard engaging in HTH combat as an *action* for engaged figures (M p8), while it is not so clear for disenagaged figures.
+The Advanced rules
-I find the description of the HTH rules confusing, and the original and Advanced rules appear to differ slightly.
-In short, the original rules seem to describe engaging in HTH combat as an *action*, while the Advanced rules seem to describe it as a *movement*.  <!-- Although we generally adopt the Advanced rules where they differ, in this case --> I think that the original rules lead to a better game: allowing engaging in HTH as a movement is simply too powerful -- it allows a higher MA character to almost completely trump any non-ranged attack, by simply engaging the attacking figure in HTH combat
+seem to describe engaging in HTH as a *movement*.
+I think that the original
+rules lead to a better game: allowing engaging in HTH as a movement is simply too powerful -- it allows a higher MA character to almost completely trump any non-ranged attack, by simply engaging the attacking figure in HTH combat